ohata-toast/RDS/en/Overview.md

 ## Database > RDS for MySQL > Overview

 NHN Cloud RDS for MySQL provides relational database in the cloud environment.
-No complicated setting is required to use highly available relational database.
+You can use a highly available relational database without complex setting.

+## Characteristics and Features

-RDS for MySQL is available only when user enables Compute & Network.
+* RDS for MySQL is available only when you enable the Compute & Network product.

-## Main Features

-* Immediately creates DB instances as wanted.
-* Conducts auto-backup of DB instances when needed.
-* Controls access of DB instances.
+### DB Instance

+* A database server that can be created instantly when you want.

+### Management

+* Backup is automatically performed at the time you want.
+* Multiple management tasks can be performed at the time that does not affect your service.

+### Monitoring

-* Monitors hardware and database status of DB instances, with no additional installation.
-By setting notifications for abnormalities, you can respond fast to an issue.
+* You can monitor the status of DB instance's hardware and database without extra installation process.
+By setting notifications for anomalies, you can respond to issues quickly.

 ## Glossary